So much depends on the first years of life.

 Our Approach to Early Childhood Development

-We provide opportunities for local partner organizations to build their knowledge through workshops and learning exchanges on positive parenting practices, which are crucial for sustainable program implementation.
-Parenting mentors and facilitators engage in the necessary training and supervision to effectively support caregivers to in turn improve their knowledge, attitudes and practices around parenting and early childhood development.
-Interactive group sessions and personalized home visits ensure that the support is tailored to the participants’ needs, especially those in vulnerable situations or remote, hard-to-reach communities.
+To ensure sustainable program implementation, we provide opportunities for local partner organizations to build their knowledge through workshops and learning exchanges on positive parenting practices.
+Parenting mentors and facilitators engage in training and supervision to effectively support caregivers to improve their knowledge, attitudes and practices around parenting and early childhood development.
+Interactive group sessions and personalized home visits ensure that the support is tailored to the participants' needs, especially those in vulnerable situations or remote, hard-to-reach communities.

 Delivered through home visits, group sessions and remote modalities like radio, our ECD programs prioritize quality parent-child play activities and promote “positive” or “responsive” parenting practices: ensuring that children have adequate supervision as well as proper nutrition, hygiene and sanitation.
 By transforming their relationships with their children through play, parents are able to build, repair and strengthen the bonds with their children, and even with the broader community.
 These connections are social, but also deeply rooted in the cognitive and emotional development of young children.
 Through consistent and responsive interactions, caregivers and service providers can develop more secure attachments, making children feel safer.
 This sense of security and belonging is crucial for exploration and learning, as it gives children the confidence to engage with their environment and new experiences.